Pros and Cons of a Design Agency as a Client and a Designer

 Pros

-The smooth process is all due to experience.
+Experience makes for a smooth process.
 Most reputable design agencies have been around for a while and, therefore, know exactly what they’re doing.
-You can see them as a well-oiled machine that sorted any kinks in the cable long before offering their services to you.

 Cons

 Now that we have the pros listed, let’s consider the cons of working with an agency.
 First up: there may be less of a personal connection.
-We’ve mentioned this before, but due to the costs of a design agency, they are mainly used for one-off projects.
+Design agencies are mainly used for one-off projects because of the costs.
 This means they have a big pile of clients, and interactions are often limited.

 But the biggest con of all comes in the form of the price tag attached to a graphic design agency.
-Design agencies don’t have an industry-wide fixed cost per graphic design service, however, it’s safe to assume you’ll look at the higher scale of pricing.
+Design agencies don’t have an industry-wide fixed cost per graphic design service.
+However, it’s safe to assume you’ll look at the higher scale of pricing, especially for small businesses’ budgets.

-For just a logo, a small design agency could charge anywhere from $5000 to $30,000, whereas a renowned branding agency’s bill could go well over $100,000.
+For just a logo, a small design agency could charge anywhere from $5000 to $30,000.
+A renowned branding agency’s bill could go well over $100,000.
 With the thought in mind that you’ll need more design than you think, costs will rack up fast.

 Compared to an average freelancer’s rate ($25 on average), hiring an in-house designer ($50,099 annually), or opting for unlimited design (from $550 to $1200 per month at ManyPixels), you can clearly tell a design agency is the most expensive option.